Putin blames West for tensions, demands security guarantees

 NATO Secretary-General Jens Stoltenberg said Tuesday that he intends to call a new meeting of the NATO-Russia Council as soon as possible in the New Year.

-“Any dialogue with Russia needs to be based on the core principles of European security and to address NATO’s concerns about Russia’s actions.
-And it needs to take place in consultation with NATO’s European partners, including with Ukraine,” Stoltenberg said.
+“Any dialogue with Russia needs to be based on the core principles of European security and to address NATO’s concerns about Russia’s actions,” Stoltenberg said.

+On Tuesday evening, Putin talked about Russia’s proposals in phone calls with French President Emmanuel Macron and German Chancellor Olaf Scholz.
+According to the Kremlin, Putin informed Macron about Moscow’s “diplomatic efforts on the subject,” and gave Scholz “detailed comments” on the drafts Russia-U.S. security treaty and a security agreement between Russia and NATO submitted last week.

+In the conversation with Scholz, “hope was expressed that serious negotiations would be organized on all the issues raised by” Moscow, the readout said.

 Associated Press writers Angela Charlton in Paris and Lorne Cook in Brussels contributed to this report.